contourpy/contourpy/docs/benchmarks/threads.rst

    :class: only-dark

 For the ``simple`` dataset contour calculations are faster with more threads but it does not scale particularly well.
-The speedup with 6 threads is 2.4-2.5 for :func:`~contourpy.ContourGenerator.lines` and 2.5-2.6 for :func:`~contourpy.ContourGenerator.filled`.
+The speedup with 6 threads is 2.4-2.5 for :meth:`~.ContourGenerator.lines` and 2.5-2.6 for :meth:`~.ContourGenerator.filled`.
 This problem dataset is perhaps not computationally expensive enough to justify the use of multiple threads.

 .. image:: ../_static/threaded_lines_random_light.svg